Highlights of Republican-authored Wisconsin state budget - Wausau Pilot & Review

 MADISON, Wis.
-(AP) — The Wisconsin Legislature’s budget-writing committee planned to complete its work Thursday on the state’s next two-year spending plan, paving the way for the Senate and Assembly to vote on it later this month.
+(AP) — The Wisconsin Legislature’s budget-writing committee completed its work Thursday on the state’s next two-year spending plan, paving the way for the Senate and Assembly to vote on it later this month.

 Here are some highlights of the budget as currently written by the Republican-controlled Joint Finance Committee: